jonovik/cgptoolbox/doc/source/install.rst

 Make sure you have `Sphinx >= 1.1 <http://sphinx.pocoo.org/latest/>`_ installed,
 then run the following from the ``cgptoolbox/doc`` directory::

-   sphinx-apidoc -H cgptoolbox -o source .. make html
+   sphinx-apidoc -T -H cgptoolbox -o source .. make html

 Documentation will end up in ``cgptoolbox/doc/build/html``.